 - (1) To ensure security, long-term bicycle parking must be in an enclosed, covered, locked area, surrounded by a fence or wall at least seven feet tall, restricted to bicycle parking users, which includes fixed rack elements; or in bicycle lockers that are either weather-proof or covered.
 Bicycle lockers are eligible for development bonuses pursuant to item (8) in Table 9-4.204(c).
-Long-term bicycle parking may also be vertical, using either wall-mounted racks or wall- or ceiling-mounted hooks, installed per the manufacturer's specifications. - (2) Minimum Long-Term Bicycle Parking Requirements. - a.
+Long-term bicycle parking may also be vertical, using either wall-mounted racks or wall- or ceilingmounted hooks, installed per the manufacturer's specifications. - (2) Minimum Long-Term Bicycle Parking Requirements.

+- a.
 All uses except Multi-Unit residential uses shall provide the greater of: - i.
 Two long-term bicycle parking spaces; or - ii.
-One long-term bicycle parking space for every ten required automobile parking spaces. - b.
-Multi-Unit residential uses shall provide one covered long-term bicycle parking space for every one dwelling unit. - (3) Property owners shall remove abandoned bicycles from long-term parking associated with their property on a quarterly basis after posting a notice of removal warning on such bicycles for one month.
+One long-term bicycle parking space for every ten required automobile parking spaces indicated as the estimated parking demand in Table 9-4.404. - b.
+Multi-Unit residential uses shall provide one covered long-term bicycle parking space for every one dwelling unit. - c.
+For nonresidential uses of less than 3,000 square feet where long-term bicycle parking is not feasible due to physical limitations, short-term bicycle parking spaces may be substituted on a one-for-one basis. - (3) Property owners shall remove abandoned bicycles from long-term parking associated with their property on a quarterly basis after posting a notice of removal warning on such bicycles for one month.
 This requirement shall not preclude provision of seasonal bicycle storage. - (4) Nonresidential uses are encouraged to provide showers and clothes lockers where bicycle parking is required.
-There shall be an automobile parking credit of one space per shower, up to one shower per 25 required bicycle parking spaces. - (g) Definitions.
-As used in this Section: - (1) "Abandoned bicycle" means a bicycle that has been parked continuously in one place for at least two weeks in short-term parking or at least one month in long-term parking, excluding seasonal bicycle storage as agreed upon between the property owner and the bicycle owner. - (2) "Bicycle" means a device propelled by human power upon which a person may ride, having two wheels one behind the other, at least one wheel being at least 13 inches in diameter. - (3) "Bicycle locker" means an enclosure that can be locked for the safe keeping of a bicycle, made of theft-resistant material, with a lockable door that opens the full width and height of the locker, with no exposed fittings or connectors.
+There shall be an automobile parking credit of one space per shower, up to one shower per 25 required bicycle parking spaces.

+(g) Definitions.
+As used in this Section: